epimodels/lab_documents/expectations.md

 - Side projects should remain *side* projects, and should not impede the progress of projects that are funding you, or are necessary for your academic progress.

-- Because side projects are often difficult to link to a funded project's aims or goals, funding for presenting these projects at conferences, publication fees, etc. may be limited or unavailable.
+- Because side projects are often difficult to link to a funded project's aims or goals, funding for presenting these projects at conferences, publication fees, etc. may be limited.

 ### Leaving the Lab